abemassry/wsend/README.md

 ##API
 The API is REST like in the sense that there is a representational transfer of state.
-It isn't REST like in the sense that the only transport method that is used is POST.
+It isn't REST like in the sense that the only transport method that is used is HTTP POST.

 To get a user id: